News Alert: CENSHARE will be at the Minnesota State Fair!

 The vision of CENSHARE is promoting optimal environments for animals and humans.

 The mission of CENSHARE is to promote collaborative and transdisciplinary research across the areas of veterinary medicine, public health, medicine and social science.
-While CENSHARE will continue to serve as a resource for numerous public and private organizations, its mission as a center within the School of Public Health is to study and quantify the association between animals and human health, known as human-animal interaction research.
+While CENSHARE will continue to serve as a resource for numerous public and private organizations, its mission as a center within the School of Public Health is to study and quantify the association between animal and human health, known as human-animal interaction research.

 Animals can be defined as companion animals, service animals, therapy animals, animals used in agriculture, or wildlife and the ecosystem.
 Human health can be defined as physical, mental or social health.
 Benefits can be measured through biological measures such as blood chemistries or physiologic parameters such as blood pressure, weight, reduction in stress measured by biomarkers or standardized questionnaires, diet, and a wide range of psychosocial instruments.

 CENSHARE’s future goals are to serve as a resource for investigators interested in collaborating outside of their own areas of expertise, as well as a source of small grants and scholarships.
 Educational opportunities may include conferences, workshops, and training opportunities in conjunction with groups such as the American Red Cross, the Animal Humane Society, and the Center for Spirituality and Healing.